KunalSalunkhe12/KunalSalunkhe12/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; Pursuing BE in Information Technology at Shree Lr Tiwari College of Engineering.
-- 🌱 &nbsp; Learning more about Fullstack Webdevelopment.
+- 🌱 &nbsp; Learning more about Frontend Web-Development.

 <h3> 🛠 &nbsp;Tech Stack</h3>